 ❌ You want 4K: This is a 2.7K camera ❌ You need simplicity: You will need to manage the camera and accessory/mount

-The tiny camera can fit into the ActionPod body, and is held magnetically.
+The tiny cameras (3 or 3S) can fit into the included ActionPod body, and is held magnetically.
 The case houses another battery and a 2.1-inch flip-up touchscreen.
 It is also, effectively, the camera's charging dock.
-My colleague Jamie, who tested it, did note that the f/2.2 sensor prefers better weather (who doesn't?) but versatility is what you're paying for with this ultra-lightweight camera.
-The built-in memory is re-assuring too (no water ingress point), and the image stabilization is good.
-Good, not great.
+Admittedly the imaging sensor prefers better weather (who doesn't?) but versatility is what you're paying for with this ultra-lightweight camera.
+The built-in memory is re-assuring too (no water ingress point), and the image stabilization is impressive; close to matching the best action cams.

-I've also had good experiences with Insta360 software, which has great editing features, and it's reassuring that even since release firmware updates have brought extras like the ability to use an Apple Watch as a remote, or the cam as a webcam.
+For those who don't mind editing, it is a bit of a shame that the improved camera in the 3S has a slightly narrowed 16mm EFL view, but if you get the view right it's actually time-saving.
+Insta360 software has great editing features, and it's reassuring that even since release firmware updates have brought extras like the ability to use an Apple Watch as a remote, or the cam as a webcam.

 Swipe to scroll horizontally